FlightLineCharts/flightlinecharts.github.io/guides.md

 4. **Hand-off*
 + **JSLL Ground:** "WJA 336.
 Contact JSLL Tower at 411.2." ...
 It means you should contact JSLL Tower.
 + **WJA 336:** "Contact JSLL Tower.
 WJA 336." ...
 Never forget readback.

+### For arrivals

+When you vacuated runway and contacted ground, you still need to taxi to gate.

+1. **Requesting taxi to gate**
++ **WJA 336:** "JSLL Ground.
+WJA 336 vacuated runway 04 on Foxtrot one, requesting taxi to gate." ...
+You should say what taxiway that you're on.
+And, you can specify what gate you'll gonna take.
++ **JSLL Ground:** "WJA 336.
+Taxi to gate 11 via bravo echo chalie delta two alpha."
++ **WJA 336:** "Taxi to gate 11 via bravo echo chalie delta two alpha."

+During taxi, You would need to cross runway or hold position for some reasons.
+In that situation, refer 'For Departures' on 'Ground'.
+After you arrived on your assigned gate, you need to let ground know about that.

+2. **Signing-off**
++ **WJA 336:** "JSLL Ground.
+WJA 336 arrived at Gate 11 as assigned, signing off."
++ **JSLL Ground:** "WJA 336, Roger.
+Good-day."

 ### Tower
 Tower(or TWR for short) is most important channel just like as you know already.
 Tower handles aircrafts which gonna take-off or land.